 Before you begin

-Before using this Playbook, complete the following steps:
+Before you start building a consent management solution, complete the following steps:

 - Define your marketing objectives -- these are the marketing goals that will require GDPR-protected customer data.
 You will be adding these objectives to BlueConic to inform the platform about what data to collect for whom.
 A marketing objective might be “Collect email for personalized email campaigns” or “Optimize web experience.”